-Children’s Dental Surgery in Malvern is easily accessible from Route 202 and Route 30, and serves patients in Southeastern Pennsylvania and beyond.
+Children’s Dental Surgery of Malvern is easily accessible from Route 202 and Route 30, and serves patients in Southeastern Pennsylvania and beyond.
 Our operating rooms features state-of-the-art technology to ensure safe treatment of your child while under general anesthesia.
 Our facility is comfortable and inviting, with warm, bright colors throughout our lobby area, OR-prep, and recovery areas.
 We offer a variety of toys and entertainment for children to reduce anxiety as they wait for their procedure, and television and reading material are available as parents wait.
 Our staff will do everything we can to ensure your procedure day runs smoothly!

 596 Lancaster Ave Suite 300, Malvern, PA 19355